datalad-handbook/book/docs/basics/101-121-siblings.rst

 script that he downloaded!

-Everything that is marked with a ``+`` is a change that you have, but not your room mate: It is the additional note on ``datalad update`` you made in your own dataset in the previous section.
+Everything that is marked with a ``+`` is a change that you have, but not your room mate: It is the additional note on :command:`datalad update` you made in your own dataset in the previous section.

 Cool!
-So now that you know what the changes are that your room mate made, you can safely ``datalad update --merge`` them to integrate them into your dataset.
+So now that you know what the changes are that your room mate made, you can safely :command:`datalad update --merge` them to integrate them into your dataset.
 In technical terms you will *merge the branch remotes/roommate/master into master*.
 But the details of this will be stated in a standalone section later.

-Note that the fact that your room mate does not have the note on ``datalad update`` does not influence your note.
+Note that the fact that your room mate does not have the note on :command:`datalad update` does not influence your note.
 It will not get deleted by the merge.
 You do not set your dataset to the state of your room mates dataset, but you incorporate all changes he made -- which is only the addition of the script.